siddhantGrover16/PD_stats/README.md

 1. place a nexus binary treefile in the same directory as the project
 2. run pdstat.py with the following arguements: treename, (int)k, function (-fmin,-fmax, -favg, -fvar, -fhot, or -fall)

-  * example :
+  * example : <br>

-  > pdstat.py t100.tre 10 -fmax
+  `pdstat.py t100.tre 10 -fmax"`<br>
   The example above runs pdstat.py on the example treefile with 100 taxa and finds the maxPD for k=10 taxa in the tree.

-    Note: the user can run multiple functions on the treefile, eg. pdstat.py treename.tre 10 -fmax -fmin, or can run all functions with the -fall flag.
+  Note: the user can run multiple functions on the treefile, eg. `pdstat.py treename.tre 10 -fmax -fmin`, or can run all functions with the `-fall` flag.

-3. The output of the above command will be a file named "annotated_tree_nex" with the clades annotated with the maxPD at clades with k=10.
+3. The output of the above command will be a file named "annotated_tree_nex" with the clades annotated with the maxPD (or other statistic) at clades with k=10.
 This tree file can be opened with FigTree, and the nodes annotated using the "node labels" or "node shapes" menu.

 Input test files with different numbers of input taxa are also present in the directory (t50.tre,t100.tre,t200.tre,t300.tre,t400.tre).